Working together for

 3. Support cross-boundary relationships and management of GPNF (i.e., ‘all lands’ approach).

-4. Develop and approve consensus-based public comment letters to help guide management practices and initiatives.
+4. Develop and approve consensus-based public comment letters to help guide forest management.

-5. Develop ‘zones of agreement’ for improved efficiency and expedited decision-making.
+5. Develop ‘Zones of Agreement’ for improving efficiency and expediting decision-making.

 6. Support monitoring projects to assess management outcomes and hold managers accountable.